pravega/pravega/docs/key-features.md

 given routing key, even in the face of failure.
 Systems that are "mostly consistent" are not sufficient for building accurate data processing.

-Some systems, that can only provide "at least once" semantics may suffer from the possibility of data duplication.
-In these other systems, in certain failure scenarios, a data producer, upon recovery may write the same data twice.
-In Pravega, writes are idempotent, rewrites done as a result of failure recovery don't result in data duplication.
-It is impossible to deliver exactly once processing semantics when there is the possibility of data duplication.
+Systems that provide "at least once" semantics might present duplication.
+In such systems, a data producer might write the same data twice in some scenarios.
+In Pravega, writes are idempotent, rewrites done as a result of reconnection don't result in data duplication.
+Note that we make no guarantee when the data coming from the source already contains duplicates.
+Written data is opaque to Pravega and it makes no attempt to remove existing duplicates.

 But this is not *just* exactly once semantics between two components within an application architecture, we are talking here about the importance of end-end exactly once semantics across an entire pipeline of streaming application components with strict ordering of data in the face of component failures.
 Data storage in Pravega is the foundation for exactly once across an entire data processing pipeline.
 This is absolutely critical for building streaming applications that are both timely and accurate.
 Without accuracy at the storage layer, application developers are faced with relying on the complexity of a Lambda architecture to deliver accurate data analysis in combination with near